baselime/action-setup-baselime/README.md

     baselime-api-key: <YOUR_API_KEY> # Can be imported from Github Actions Secrets
 ```

-A specific version of the `baselime` CLI can be installed:
+Install a specific version of the Baselime CLI:

 ```yaml
 steps: